Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Results and discussion

-It is interesting to observe lower mean values of $\sigma_8$ in comparison to the $\Lambda$CDM model, in all the analyses carried out here.
-Figure \ref{h0s8} shows the parametric space in the plane $H_0$ - $\sigma_8$ with all the data combinations where one can see that the allowed range of $\sigma_8$ (vertical light red band) from LSS measurements passes through the central region of contours.
-Also, it deserves to mention that in the cases, CMB + BAO and CMB + BAO + HST, the statistical analysis is not influenced by prior on $\sigma_8$ induced by the presence of CFHTLenS and SZ data.
-From Figure. \ref{s8cs2}, we can see that the parameter $\sigma_8$ is in a perfect negative correlation with sound speed of DM, $\hat{c}^2_{\rm s,dm}$.
+It is interesting to observe lower mean values of $S_8$ in $\Lambda_{\nu}$WDM model in all the analyses compared to $S_8=0.834 \pm 0.016$ inferred from \textit{Planck} 2018 ~\cite{Planck2018} $\Lambda$CDM model.
+Figure \ref{fig3} (left panel) shows the parametric space in the plane $H_0$ - $S_8$ with all the data combinations where one can see that the allowed range of $S_8$ (horizontal bands) from LSS measurements pass through the central region of the contours.
+From Figure. \ref{fig3} (right panel), we can see that the parameter $S_8$ is in a perfect negative correlation with sound speed of DM, $\hat{c}^2_{\rm s,dm}$.
 The reason is that the presence of sound speed sufficiently reduces the growth of matter density fluctuations on the scale below the diffusion length \cite{gdm01}.
-Thus, we have obtained lower mean values of $\sigma_8$ but with large errors due to the strong degeneracy with $\hat{c}^2_{\rm s,dm}$.
-Thus, without loss of generality, we can conclude that the $\sigma_8$ tension is alleviated at $68\%$ CL within $\Lambda_\nu$WDM model.
+Thus, we have obtained lower mean values of $S_8$ but with large errors due to the strong degeneracy with $\hat{c}^2_{\rm s,dm}$.
+Thus, without loss of generality, we can conclude that the $S_8$ tension is alleviated at $68\%$ CL within $\Lambda_\nu$WDM model.